 Everyone likes cars, or at least I do.
 They provide freedom, convenience, and for some, status.
-The Fire community advocates driving a car that is both cheap to buy and run and was bought outright in cash.
+The FIRE (Financial Independence, Retire Early) community advocates driving a car that is cheap to run and to buy in cash.
 How realistic is this to achieve in the UK?
+I want to take a look at car finance and the effect it can have on your wealth.

-Car loans vs Cash: How do people really buy cars?
+Car finance vs Cash: How do people really buy cars?

-According to the Finance and Lease Association, 91% of new cars bought by consumers are sold on finance.
+According to the Finance and Leasing Association, car finance accounts for 91% of new cars bought by consumers.
 That’s a total of 2.63million on finance.

-That leaves 9% of new cars being bought in cash; making a total 106,000 cars.
+With only 9% of new cars being bought in cash giving a total of 106,000 cars.

 Turning to used cars sold in dealerships; 1.44m were sold on finance, totalling 55% of cars bought using finance.